vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 THE DATE OF V1J:fiIANABHAIRAV A AND THE  COMMENTARIES

 Vijiiiinabhairava is a part of the ancient Tantras.
-It is held in  high esteem in Saivagama.
+It is held in  high esteem in Śaivagama.
 Abhinavagupta calls it Siva-vijiiana

 upani~ad.

 The text of Vijiianabhairava claims to be the quintessence of  Rudrayamala Tantra which means union of Rudra with His  Sakti (Spiritual Energy).
 The authentic text of Rudrayamala  Tantra is not available.
 So it is not possible to say how far the  text of Vijiianabhairava corresponds to that of Rudrayamala  Tantra.

 Tantras contain descriptions ot'ritual practices, sacred formulae  (mantras). mystical diagrams (yantras), gestures (mudriis),  postures (asallas), initiations (dlkia), yoga or mystic practices.
-Vijiiiinabhairava is purely a manual of mystic practices in  accordance with Saivagama.
+Vijiiiinabhairava is purely a manual of mystic practices in  accordance with Śaivagama.

 In the present state of our knowledge, it is impossible to give  the exact datc of Vijiianabhairava.
 The earliest reference to it is  found in Viimananiith's Advayasampatti-varttika.
 It is likely that  Vamananatha may be the same as Vamana, the celebrated writer  on Poetics who flourished during the reign of King Jayapida of  Ka~h1l1ir (779---813 A.D.)
 If that be so, then it can be easily said  that Vijiianabhairava wa~ very well known in the 8th century  -\.D.
 Perhaps. it may have been compiled a century earlier.